top of page

 The view of the George Washington bridge from J. Hood Wright Park.

-It's an event that happens just a few times a year, but one definitely worth waiting for: the nights when the George Washington Bridge's tower lights are on.
+It's an event that happens just a few times a year, but one definitely worth waiting for: the night when the George Washington Bridge's tower lights are on.

 The bridge's iconic criss-crossed steel towers are illuminated only during major holidays and September 11—coinciding with the days when the bridge flies the world's largest free-flying U.S. flag.